 This is not a thriller, this is not a crime mystery.
 This is a story of the lives of criminals after the crime is done, and he has escaped.
 Nero escapes from the Z company after helping orchestrate the 1992 Mumbai riots following the demolition of the Babri Masjid.
 This Dawood-Chhota Rajan-Chhota Chetan brand of criminals strike again in 2008, and Nero helps this monstrosity too.
 And then he goes away.

-Goes to an America that land of the self-made self, that land whose peoples picked their own identities, “shedding their Gatz origins and becoming shirt-owning Gatsbys”.
-Nero wants to recreate his own identity, so does Vasilisa the beautiful Russian who wants her looks to get her the high position in life.
+Goes to America that land of the self-made self, that land whose peoples picked their own identities, “shedding their Gatz origins and becoming shirt-owning Gatsbys”.
+Nero wants to recreate his own identity, and so does Vasilisa the beautiful Russian who wants her looks to get her a high position in life.

 Here, as the sons’ identities reveal themselves, as they cope with this uprooting, he struggles to keep his new and old life seem effortlessly joined at the seams.
 Petya and his increasing insanity, his fear getting the better of him, his powerful, explosive brain struggling to find a balance.
 Apu’s visions, D’s gender confusion.
 And Vasilisa, with the new baby Vespasian.